With hundreds of cyber-security brands out there, cutting through the noise is harder than ever.

-If journalists only ever hear from one individual, they can become reliant on that person and unwilling to hear from anyone else within the organisation.
-After all, if they’ve enjoyed unchecked access to the CEO in the early stages of the organisation’s development, why should they be persuaded to engage with anyone else?
+If journalists only ever hear from one individual, they can become reliant on that person and unwilling to hear from anyone else within the organization.
+After all, if they’ve enjoyed unchecked access to the CEO in the early stages of the organization’s development, why should they be persuaded to engage with anyone else?

 However, there’s one exception to this rule.
 Broadly, journalists don’t want to hear from sales people.
 No matter how articulate, charismatic or credible they might be, the title triggers a suspicion that’s difficult to move beyond.

 As with anything, it’s important to use the right tool (or in this case, spokesperson) for the job.
 Each media engagement is different and should be treated as such when it comes to selecting the most appropriate spokesperson.

 For example, a written comment for a security publication on a breach resulting from a system vulnerability would represent a great opportunity to utilize the expertise of a technical spokesperson.
 Not only is the head of research, for instance, more credible than the CEO in this scenario, but they’d also be capable of providing more specific insight into the issue.

 On the other hand, if a tech publication is looking for a perspective on the human issues at the heart of the cyber-security industry, or insight into the broader direction of the business, then the CEO is the obvious choice.